 Step 3: Once Bluestacks installs, launch it and enter your Google and/or Samsung account credentials.
 You’ll need this info to log in to the Google Play Store and Galaxy Store and access your Android app library.

-There’s an alternative to Android emulators that gives you newer versions of Android, but the setup is a bit more involved.
+There’s an alternative to emulation that gives you newer versions of Android, but the setup is a bit more involved.
 It’s called “dual booting,” and it effectively transforms your Windows computer into an Android device.
 You’ll gain the option to boot into Android when you switch on your computer, and Android will work just like it does on your smartphone or tablet.

 However, getting started is not as simple as installing native Android.
 Because computer hardware — processors, graphics cards, and hard drives — must be added to Android by a third-party developer, you’ll need to find a custom distribution that supports your machine.